For good old-fashioned coffee, start making coffee with a stovetop percolator. Get freshly brewed coffee full of flavor.

 This mechanism is the heart of the stovetop coffee brewer and how your delicious brew is made.

 When the water heats up from your heat source, the water rises up the tube and into the coffee grounds.
-This action allows the hot water to circulate through the coffee grounds, absorb their flavor and aroma, and drain back down into the water where the process will be repeated.
+This action allows the hot water to circulate through the coffee grounds, absorbing its flavor and aroma.
+This flavored water drains back down into the pot where the process will be repeated.

 Therefore, using the correct coffee grinder to prepare your beans is essential.